sloboda/URLLookupServiceDemo/README.md

     * Add more testing.
     * I'm missing a test to force an internal error on the result.
 I would revise this to either test for the "9999" code, or refactor that code out.
+    * Flask can be configured to run on different IP address and port.
+      `localhost:5000` is what I have configured for testing and demonstration purposes only.
 1. Logging
+    * Logging has to be added for multiple reasons.
     * Log for performance improvements.
 Log when a request is received, when a response is set, which parts take the longest time.
     * Log for caching.
 Are some hostnames requested more often (google.com) and